NVIDIA/spark-rapids/integration_tests/README.md

 If Spark has been configured to support Iceberg then these tests can be enabled by adding the `--iceberg` option to the command.

+### Enabling Delta Lake tests

+Some tests require that Delta Lake has been configured in the Spark environment and cannot run properly without it.
+These tests assume Delta Lake is not configured and are disabled by default.
+If Spark has been configured to support Delta Lake then these tests can be enabled by adding the `--delta_lake` option to the command.

 ## Writing tests

 There are a number of libraries provided to help someone write new tests.